xdrip-js/Logger/README.md

 Logger LSR calibration is a new feature as of Feb/2018.
 Only those who closely monitor and check blood glucose and regularly review the Logger logfiles should use this program at this time.
 * /var/log/openaps/logger-loop.log
-* /var/log/openaps/g5.csv
+* /var/log/openaps/cgm.csv
 * /root/myopenaps/monitor/logger/calibrations.csv - the current list of calibrations (unfiltered, BG check, datetime, BG Check ID)
 * /root/myopenaps/monitor/logger/calibration-linear.json - the current calibration values (slope, yIntercept).
 Please note that other fields in this file are for informational purposes at this time.
-Unfiltered values from the g5 are on a 1,000 scale which explains why slope and yIntercept are 1,000 greater than glucose values.
+Unfiltered values from the transmitter are on a 1,000 scale which explains why slope and yIntercept are 1,000 greater than glucose values.

 [![Join the chat at https://gitter.im/thebookins/xdrip-js](https://badges.gitter.im/thebookins/xdrip-js.svg)](https://gitter.im/thebookins/xdrip-js?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)